 Tinkerbell relies on network booting a server in order to prepare it to execute workflows.
 Boots is Tinkerbell's DHCP server, handling IP addresses and requests.
 It is also the TFTP server, serving iPXE and the initial installation image.

 Boots is written in Go, and can built, run, and tested outside of the Tinkerbell stack.
-Take a look at the code in its GitHub repository: tinkerbell/boots.
+Take a look at the code in the tinkerbell/boots GitHub repository.

 What Boots does